AyushiKulshrestha247/SwisscomAssignment/README.md

-A web-based application for managing services, built using Spring Boot and MongoDB for the backend, and HTML/JavaScript for the frontend.
+A web-based application for managing services, built using Spring Boot and MongoDB for the backend, and HTML/CSS/JavaScript & Material Components for the frontend.

 ---